danjulio/lv_port_esp32_web/README.md

 * The way to improve performance is to reduce the amount of redrawing LittleVGL has to do.
 8-bit pixels are the fastest but limit you to 256 colors.
 16-bit pixels, typically used with low-cost LCD displays, are a bit slower but present a good visual image.
 32-bit pixels are possible but you want to eliminate backgrounds and things like animations that cause LittleVGL to have to refresh large portions of the screen at a time.

+* Input handling on mobile devices is currently a little wonky, no doubt because of my inexperience with javascript/mobile.
+There are conflicts between the browsers page scrolling and the ability to detect movement with touch.
+Buttons work ok because touch/release occur but LittleVGL gestures are problematic.
+It works sometimes if you hold your finger down for more than 0.3 second before starting the gesture.

 ## Questions?

 Contact the author -- dan@danjuliodesigns.com